logiclogue/jordanlord.co.uk/src/blog/advanced-graphics-layer/index.md

             +-------- Flip sprite vertically
 ```

+## Image backgrounds

+Host images can be imported into this layout rather than bypassing it.
+The image
+importer resizes an image to the display, divides it into 8x8 tiles, quantises it
+to SUSA's 2-bit-per-channel colour space, builds eight shared four-colour
+background palettes, and writes the result into the sprite tables and background
+map.
+Duplicate tiles share sprite memory.
+The first 512 bytes of sprite memory
+are reserved for the packed 4x8 font; imported four-colour tiles therefore begin
+at tile index 32.

 - Window memory

 Window memory is the exact same structure as the background memory.
 It sits on
 top of all sprites and is rendered last.

+- Text

+Text uses ordinary object entries with the text-mode bit set. `ADDR` points to a
+Pascal string whose first byte is its length and whose remaining bytes are ASCII
+characters.
+In 4x8 mode two glyphs share each 8x8, one-bit sprite in the font.
+This keeps strings and their position, palette, transparency and priority fully
+memory mapped.

 - Palettes